Use our 2, 5, and 30-minute resume writing tips to quickly improve your resume. Actionable examples included. Read more!

 Pro Tip: How long should a resume be for an accounting job?
 Stick to a single page.
 Anything longer means you’re basically Arthur Blank.

-2. Write a Staff Accountant Resume Objective or Resume Summary
+2. Write a Staff Accountant Resume Summary or Objective

 You’ve got so little time.
 You need to stand out fast.